Getting Started: Setting Up UTHealth Email, Two Factor Authentication, and TigerConnect

 Apple iPhones will set up email in the native Apple email app.
 All you need to do is go to to the app and locate your account, and you will be prompted for your password.
 Provide your password as prompted.

-Android phones will usually set up email in the Airwatch Inbox app, and not the native email app provided by your phone or provider.
-When you locate the Airwatch Inbox app and tap on it, it will prompt you for your account password.
+Android phones will usually require set up email in the Boxer One app, and not the native email app provided by your phone or provider.
+Locate the Boxer One app and tap on it.
+It will prompt you for your account password.
 Provide your password as prompted.

 Waiting For Email To Flow